dereuromark/cakephp-dto/README.md

 - We can simplify the logic where required fields will now just throw a meaningful exception.
 - We can work with different inflections of field names more easily.
 - Easy way of immutable DTOs with required fields, to trust them in following code.
+- Works out of the box with any [value object](https://github.com/Serhii-DV/awesome-php-value-objects) that is serializable (either as array or string).

 For more see [Motivation and Background](/docs/Motivation.md).